COVID-19 UPDATE: July 22, 2021

-With extensive precautions in place, we are continuously working with public health officials, our staff, our communities and our partners to ensure our facilities are safe and remain open to new patients.
+Valley Hope continues to take precautions amid the COVID-19 pandemic, working with public health officials, our staff, our communities and our partners to ensure our facilities are safe and remain open to new patients.

-- Intensive, ongoing disinfection and sanitation measures have been expanded at each facility.
+- Intensive, ongoing disinfection and sanitation measures continue at each facility.

 - Ongoing staff training and communications on safety and prevention strategies.

-- Ongoing monitoring, planning and implementation of policies and procedures by the Valley Hope COVID-19 Response Team, led by our Chief Medical Officer and informed by recommendations from the Centers for Disease Control and Prevention, the World Health Organization, and state and local public health authorities.
+- Ongoing monitoring of policies and procedures led by the Valley Hope COVID-19 Response Team, including our Medical Director and informed by recommendations from the Centers for Disease Control and Prevention, the World Health Organization, and state and local public health authorities.